Hansimov/GPT-Agents/README.md

 ![Agents Sequential Chats](./examples/agents-sequential-chats.png)

 ## Todos

+No longer develop the UI part, as I move it to another repo: [GPT-WebUI](https://github.com/Hansimov/GPT-WebUI).

 - [ ] [UI] A group chat UI
   - [ ] multiple styles for different agents and messages

 - [ ] [CLI] Command line args to specify agents or api
 - [ ] Fork or new chat branch
   - [ ] Chat history replay